-Today’s blog post is about one of my favorite two topics put together: heirlooms and wedding dresses!
-More specifically, I’m going to give you a few unique ideas for what to do with your mother’s wedding dress on your wedding day.
-Or maybe you have your grand mother’s veil that is so beautiful, but you aren’t quite sure what to do it with it, you just know that you want to incorporate this family heirloom into your wedding.
+Today's blog post is about one of my favorite two topics put together: heirlooms and wedding dresses!
+More specifically, I'm going to give you a few unique ideas for what to do with your mother's wedding dress on your wedding day, besides wearing her dress.
+Or maybe you have your grand mother's veil that is so beautiful, but you aren't quite sure what to do it with it, you just know that you want to incorporate this family heirloom into your wedding.

 Here is a picture of a vintage wedding dress that I use to make wedding garters out of.
 For this wedding dress, I typically make my polished wedding garter style.

-Every time I get the vintage wedding dress material, my mind is spinning about all of the other ways besides a wedding garter that they could use this dress material.
+Every time I get the vintage wedding dress material from the mother or grandmother, my mind is spinning about all of the other ways besides a wedding garter that they could use this dress material.
 After all, once the dress is cut, it is cut!
 You might as well make the most of it!
 There is nothing like a vintage wedding dress that has been passed down from generation to generation.

-Here is a round up of ways to re-use your mother’s wedding dress to create a new family heirloom.
+Here is a round up of ways to re-use your mother's wedding dress without actually wearing it as is on your wedding dress to create a new family heirloom.

 4 – Tulle Skirt for Flower Girl

 If you are going to have a flower girl or two at your wedding, you could turn the tulle lining from your mother's wedding dress into a skit for the flower girl.
 Some of the vintage wedding dresses have plenty of tulle and lining underneath the main part of the wedding dress that you could use.

 Since the flower girl is small, you won't need as much tulle as you think to make an heirloom skirt.